Value of the Month Excerpt (September)

 Create a peaceful atmosphere in your home.
 Try to enhance the setting in which you live and teach this value.
 Improve the calmness of your home by: (a) playing restful music -- much classical music creates a feeling of refinement, order, and peace; (b) controlling the tone and decibel level of your own voice -- yelling accomplishes little and instantly punctures a peaceable atmosphere; (c) touching others in your family -- we talk more softly when we touch; put a hand on a shoulder or arm as you speak to someone.

 Set an example of and have an advance commitment to calmness.
 Demonstrate the practice and the benefits of peaceability to your children and take advantage of the quality's "contagiousness."
 It is natural, as a parent, to say, "I have a right to get upset," or "They needed that."
 But no matter how much "right" we have, getting upset with children simply doesn't work very well, and children really don't "need" to see us lose our temper.

 There is occasionally a place for "righteous indignation" -- when children willfully and flagrantly do something they know is wrong.
 But too often our anger comes from our own frustration and sets negative and even dangerous precedents.
 Unfortunately anger, volatility, and impatience are as contagious as calmness.
 Children frequently exposed to it inevitably become frequent expressers of it.

 Teach by praise.
 Try to develop a "contagious calm" in yourself and to build it in children through positive praise.

 Besides working to stay calm within ourselves, and trying to respond in a peaceful way, parents need to learn that "praise is peaceful" while "negative is nervous."

 Methods for teaching this value:

-Method for Elementary Age: The Honesty Under Pressure Award
+Sample Method for Elementary Age: The Color Game

 Review the activities and stories that go along with this months value.
 Make sure everyone in your family understands the value so they can see how they can apply it in their own lives and situations.